 But it was.

-Mike Myers' instantly legendary character was as anachronistic as Don Quixote and as "enduring" in its age as Cervantes in his; yet Myers' film barely bothered to mine the riches of the conceit, instead dealing with Austin's slow integration into the social order, and ditto Dr. Evil (also Myers), who gets almost as much screen time and has his own problems, like a now-grown-to-surly-adulthood test tube son (Seth Green) and untidy underlings like the tragically named Number 2 (a game Robert Wagner).
+Mike Myers' instantly legendary character was as anachronistic as Don Quixote and as "enduring" in its age as Cervantes' in his.
+Myers' film barely bothered to mine the riches of the conceit, instead dealing with Austin's slow integration into the social order, and ditto Dr. Evil (also Myers), who gets almost as much screen time and has his own problems, like a now-grown-to-surly-adulthood test tube son (Seth Green) and untidy underlings like the tragically named Number 2 (a game Robert Wagner).

-As the main bird, super sexy and attractively inhibited, Elizabeth Hurley never wastes a moment to get on Austin's case, just like a typical late 1990s girlfriend weaned on 90210 and CNN.
-In one tragic scene, Austin has just demolished a whole squad of fembots, using nothing but the power of his shirtless mojo.
-Hurley (and mind you they've not yet had it off by this point in the film) finds him covered in blonde hair and bikini parts.
+As the main bird, super sexy and attractively inhibited, Elizabeth Hurley never wastes a moment to get on Austin's case, just like a typical late 1990s girlfriend weaned on 90210 and Sex and the City.
+In one tragic scene, Austin has just demolished a whole squad of femme-bots, using nothing but the power of his shirtless mojo.
+Hurley (mind you, they've not yet had it off by this point in the film); she comes in and finds him covered in blonde hair and bikini parts.
 Instantly, the most important thing for him is that she believes he was being faithful!
 FAITHFUL!!!!
 TO WHAT???
+They've not had it on.
 If I was the bad guy in THE WARRIORS I'd throw a handful of candy at her.
-But Austin just squirms in guilt and she smiles the smile of the cat who knows it has its mouse.
+But Austin just squirms in guilt.
 "I believe you, Austin," she says, never once doubting the rightness of her own moral position as cocktease supremis.
 She hasn't even slept with him but demands ultimate fidelity.
+That wasn't what metrosexuality was supposed to be about.

 It's a neat comment on the "unfun" 90s that Hurley's main job in life seems to be tampering down Austin's bon vivant playahood, raining on his parade, and making him like it by pure virtue of her inescapable hotness.
 This being the age of AIDS and ADD, it doesn't matter if he's just saved the entire freaking universe and danger is allegedly all around, it's only important that Hurley believes he's not had it off with a robot.